linked-art/linked.art/docs/model/object/production/index.md

 For consistency, it is recommended that this pattern also be used for production activities when only one artist is known, such that it is easier to add further contributors to the work without restructuring the content.
 For compatibility with other systems this is, however, not required.

+Note that these parts of productions can also have statements associated with them, describing the role in more detail beyond just the classification, technique or other structured data.

 __Example:__

 A [painted textile called "RÜN"](https://artgallery.yale.edu/collections/objects/153900), where the linen was hand-woven by Sarah Parke and then painted by Mark Barrow.